kianhk6/SFULonge/README.md

 - Ensured that textviews stayed restricted to 1 line and included ellipsis (...) if they exceeded the 1 line.
 - Created custom buttons
 - Added custom backgrounds for different pages
-- Psychology research to determine user's personality inorder to have better match making algorithm
+- Psychology research to determine user's personality in order to have better match making algorithm
 - Initiated the work for notification implementations
 - **Future Plans**: Post-semester deployment, advertisement through SFU clubs, and continuous app development for enhancing user experience.